RAPIDENN/HOLO_runner/A_single_Einstein_Dilaton geometry/README.md

 ### `artifacts/yang_mills_scale_report.json`
 - Verifies the **Wilson-loop string-tension estimate** from the IR warp factor and the implied absolute mass scale.
 - Uses the convention stated in the preprint: σ_eff = exp(2A(z_*)) / (2π α′).

-## Manifest

-See `MANIFEST.md` for an explicit list of the figures and artifacts included in this folder.

 ## Verification (local)